Metaverse for Wireless Systems: Architecture, Advances, Standardization, and Open Challenges: Conclusions

 In this tutorial, we have presented a detailed overview of the fundamentals of the metaverse for wireless systems.
-Specifically, we presented design aspects, key enablers, and general architecture.
+Specifically, we presented design aspects, key enablers, general architecture, and practical use cases.
 As a part of the general architecture, we studied the network management, reliability, and security of both meta space and physical space.
 We also outlined the recent advances and evaluated them.
 Furthermore, we presented the standardization of the machine learning-enabled metaverse.
 Finally, open challenges are presented with possible guidelines.

 \begin{IEEEbiography}[{ }]{Latif U. Khan} received his Ph.D. degree in Computer Engineering and M.S. degree in Electrical Engineering with distinction from Kyung Hee University (KHU), South Korea in 2021 and UET Peshawar in 2017, respectively.
 He worked as a leading researcher in the intelligent Networking Laboratory under a project jointly funded by the prestigious Brain Korea 21st Century Plus and Ministry of Science and ICT, South Korea.
 Prior to joining the KHU, he has served as a faculty member and research associate in the UET, Peshawar, Pakistan.
 He has published his works in highly reputable conferences and journals.
 He is the recipient of KHU best thesis award.
 He is the author/co-author of two conference best paper awards.
 He is also author of two books titled "Network Slicing for $5$G and Beyond Networks" and "Federated Learning for Wireless Networks".
 His research interests include analytical techniques of optimization and game theory to edge computing, end-to-end network slicing, digital twins, and federated learning for wireless networks. \end{IEEEbiography}